 Interested students who are enrolled in a district or an American Indian-controlled tribal contract school should contact the eligible postsecondary institution to find out what Career and Technical Education courses are offered and what the application process is at that institution.
 Find the college that offers the career and technical programs you are interested in on the Minnesota State Colleges and Universities (MnSCU) site.

-By March 1 of each year, a district must provide general information about the program to all pupils in grades 8, 9, 10, and 11.
-To assist the district in planning, students are required to inform their district of their intent to enroll in PSEO courses during the following school year.
+By March 1 of each year, a district must provide up-to-date information on the district's website, and in materials that are distributed to parents and students, about the program--including information about enrollment requirements and the ability to earn postsecondary credit--to all pupils in grades 8, 9, 10, and 11.
+To assist the district in planning, students are required to inform their district of their intent to enroll in PSEO courses during the following school year by May 30.
 Students should seek guidance from their high school counselor to determine if PSEO is the right fit for them and their academic plan.

 Students from low-income families participating in the Postsecondary Enrollment Options (PSEO) Program may qualify for some mileage reimbursement.
 The income levels used to determine eligibility for these programs have changed for the 2013-14 school year.
 Qualifying low-income students will be reimbursed at 15 cents per mile for travel from their homes to the postsecondary institution or from their high schools to the postsecondary institution.
 Travel is limited to 250 miles per week.
 (There is an exception to the 250 miles per week limit in the PSEO program if the nearest postsecondary institution is more than 25 miles from the student’s home or high school.)